ross-sec-audio/ross-sec-audio.github.io/_posts/2023-02-27-DevSecOPs Rant.md

 Over the last few years, I’ve witnessed many organisations express pretty negative views and misplaced ideas about DevOps and Agile, while sometimes using them as excuses to sidestep process gates and governance.

-In response, I've often tried to explain the benefits and specific uses of DevOps and Agile practices and attempted to correct those who abuse DevOps and Agile terms to avoid other good practices.
+In response, I've often tried to explain the benefits and specific uses of DevOps and Agile practices, and attempted to correct those who abuse DevOps and Agile terms to avoid other good practices.
 Sometimes I've been able to help, and sometimes it fell on deaf ears.

 This short blog is me continuing to try to help.
-It's about how the InfoSec community often misunderstands the underlying principles and premises of DevOps, Agile and subsequently DevSecOps.
+It's about how the InfoSec community often misunderstands the underlying principles and premises of DevOps, Agile, and subsequently DevSecOps.

 ## Lovely intentions